 “Come closer.
 I can’t make you out.”

-“I see you just fine.”
+“I see you fine.”

-“I’m Charles.
+“Charles is my name.
 Charles Avery Lindenauer.”

-“Yeah.
-I pitch, you catch.
+“I pitch, you catch.
+Get it?
 Or you pitch and I catch.
-Get it?
-Toss it here.”
+Toss it back.”

-“Why must this catcher wear a mask?”
+“Why must the catcher wear a mask?”

-“That’s why he wears the oven mitt?”
+“That’s why he also wears the oven mitt?”

 “Catcher’s mitt,” corrected Charles.
 “But, yeah.”